Pjortiz13/CSE687_Spring_24/README.txt

 Project Phase 1 - MapReduce

-The MapReduce project is a standalone command line program written in C++ and developed using visual studios.
+The MapReduce project is a standalone command line program written in C++ and developed using Visual Studio.

 The project responsibilites were split equally between the team and team members used github to edit, commit, and share ideas.

-The code includes classes for handling file management 'fileManagement.h/cpp', mapping 'map.h/cpp', reducing 'reduce.h/cpp', and to orchestate the mapreduce worlflow 'workflow.h/cpp'.
-The program processes shakesspearts in a text file to perform a word count opeartion, storing intermediate and final results in user specfied directories.
+The code includes classes for handling file management 'fileManagement.h/cpp', mapping 'map.h/cpp', reducing 'reduce.h/cpp', and worlflow 'workflow.h/cpp', which orchestrates the MapReduce process.

+The program processes Shakespeares works in a text file to perform a word count operation, storing intermediate and final results in user specfied directories.

 HOW TO RUN:
-1. Compile the soruce code using C++ compiler
+1. Compile the source code using C++ compiler.
+Use the following command:

 g++ -o MapReduceProgram executive.cpp workflow.cpp map.cpp reduce.cpp fileManagement.cpp -std=c++17

-2. generate three folders, first folder with the shakespear .txt files named 'testinput', second folder labeled 'testoutput' and a third folder named 'testtemp'
+2. Generate three folders, first folder with the Shakespeare .txt files named 'testinput', second folder labeled 'testoutput', and a third folder named 'testtemp'.

-**note if a different folder name is wanted changes to the map.cpp and reduce.cpp files are needed
+*Note: If a different folder name is preferred, then changes to the map.cpp and reduce.cpp files are needed.

-3. Execute the compiuled program via the commandline using the format below .\MapReduceProgram "<input directory>" "<output directory>" "<temporary directory>"
+3. Execute the compiled program via the commandline using the format below .\MapReduceProgram "<input directory>" "<output directory>" "<temporary directory>".

-replace <input directory> , <output directory> , and <tempoary directory> with the file paths to the resptevice directories
+*Note: Replace <input directory> , <output directory> , and <temporary directory> with the file paths to the respective directories.

-example:
+Example:

-.\MapReduceProgram "D:\school\2024\Spring 2024\Object Oriented Design\map_reduce_main_working_2\testinput" "D:\school\2024\Spring 2024\Object Oriented Design\map_reduce_main_working_2\testoutput" "D:\school\2024\Spring 2024\Object Oriented Design\map_reduce_main_working_2\testtemp"
+.\MapReduceProgram "D:\school\2024\Spring 2024\Object Oriented Design\map_reduce_main_working_2\testinput"
+"D:\school\2024\Spring 2024\Object Oriented Design\map_reduce_main_working_2\testoutput"
+"D:\school\2024\Spring 2024\Object Oriented Design\map_reduce_main_working_2\testtemp"

-4. once the program has executed sucesffuly within the <output director> the final word count results and a sucess file will be generated
+4. Once the program has executed sucessfully, the final word count "results" and a SUCCESS file will be generated within the <output directory>.